Sieda-GmbH/SIEDA.FileIO/README.md

       public static void EnsureDirExists( string targetPath, int timeToWaitInSeconds = 20 ) { /* ... */ }

-      //Creates a file with the specified string (encoded as UTF-8) under the given path, unless that file already exists! public static void CreateFile( string targetFile, string contentToWrite, int timeToWaitInSeconds = 20 ) { /* ... */ }
+      //Creates a file with the specified string (encoded as UTF-8) under the given path, unless that file already exists!
+      //The necessary directory structure is created as well using '<see cref="EnsureDirExists"/>'. public static void CreateFile( string targetFile, string contentToWrite, int timeToWaitInSeconds = 20 ) { /* ... */ }
    }
 ```

+Further methods exist of course, like `CreateFileAnew(...)`, `CreateDirAnew(...)` and various other ones.
+Overall, this library aims to cover all the typical usecases when working with files on your drive, in particular in a testing-context.